Layered Floral Handmade Cards featuring Susan’s Through The Garden Gate Collection

 Next, I colored the Beblossom petals using Picked Raspberry and Spun Sugar Distress inks and added a bit of light pink to the very center of all of the flower petal die-cuts using a Copic marker.
 Then, with a medium pink Copic marker, I flicked some colour out from the center to add some quick color to the flowers.
 Once that was done, I shaped the petals using the loop tool and bent the edges upward with tweezers.
 I coloured and shaped the stamens and leaves as done previously for the hollyhocks.

-I wanted to keep the focus on the flowers, so I kept of the design really simple.
+I wanted to keep the focus on the flowers from the Through the Garden Gate Collection, so I kept the design really simple.
 I created the background pattern using the “ink smooshing” technique.
 I pressed Tumbled Glass, Peacock Feathers, and Broken China Distress Inks onto different areas of my craft mat and spritzed them with water until they beaded up.
 I pressed a piece of watercolor cardstock into the droplets and dried it with a heat gun.
 Once I was happy with the background pattern, I used Antique Gold Metallic Spray and Jet Black Ink Spray to add some splatters to the background to make it extra artsy.
 I wanted the panel to have a framed look, so I debossed the Large Rectangle Outer Rim and Insert dies from the Fluted Classics Rectangles Etched Dies for a lovely thick impression on the paper.
 Then, I die-cut Snowdrift Cardstock, Mirror Gold Cardstock, and White Foam using the Medium Oval Rim and Insert and Small Inner Rim and Insert dies from the Fluted Classics Ovals Etched Dies.
 I adhered the layers together using liquid glue, allowing a bit of the gold to show as a shadow.

 I arranged the flowers and leaves on my panel and adhered them down using a Hot Glue Gun.
 Next, I applied Gold Hot Foil to Snowdrift Cardstock using the Sentiments for Everyday Glimmer Hot Foil Plate & Die Set and adhered it down on my panel using foam squares for a raised effect.
 I matted the panel with a layer of Mirror Gold Cardstock and adhered the panel down to a top-folding A2-sized white card base using tape runner.
 I added a few Gold Mix Color Essential Gems to embellish.